LinukaRiviRihan/LinukaRiviRihan/README.md

 ### Who am I?

-I am a software developer and current Computer Science undergraduate with a passion for technology and a strong background in various programming languages.
-I have a keen interest in solving complex problems and am passionate about exploring areas like artificial intelligence and machine learning.
-Actively seeking opportunities to gain hands-on experience through internships and projects, I am eager to contribute to innovative tech solutions and collaborate with industry professionals.
-Let's connect to share knowledge and explore opportunities in the tech world!
+I am a current computer science undergraduate with a strong background in Java and C# programming.
+Experienced in designing and implementing software applications using Spring Boot and .NET frameworks.
+I am passionate about solving complex problems and learning industry best practices.
+And I’m seeking opportunities to gain hands-on experience through internships and projects and to collaborate with industry professionals.

 ⚡ Fun fact: I am addicted to watching movies and TV series.